 Dogs have given us their absolute all.
 We are the center of their universe.
 We are the focus of their love and faith and trust.
 They serve us in return for scraps.
 It is without a doubt the best deal man has ever made. ~Roger Caras

-When we started this process of closing up our company and moving to Seattle, there were so many setbacks and so much starting and stopping that I said to Matt we either needed to get me a dog or I was going to take off and go traveling for a while.
+When we started this process of closing up our company and moving to Seattle, there were so many setbacks and so much starting and stopping that I said to Matt we either needed to get me a dog or I was going to take off and go travelling for a while.
 In many ways, I think I should have done that – made my way slowly down the spine of the Andes or across India because now that we have a dog (and jobs, and soon a house) those kinds of trips have become even harder to fathom.
 But we did get a dog and there aren’t many days that go by where I don’t think that she is the absolute best thing ever.

-We armed ourselves with audiobooks and crossword puzzles for the drive to Rockaway, and Riley entertained herself by sticking her head out the window and letting her jowls flap around like laundry on a line and soon enough we were pulling into one of the hundreds of bare-bones seaside motels that PNW road-trippers, parents, motorcyclists and dog-owners adore.
+We armed ourselves with audiobooks and crossword puzzles for the drive to Rockaway, and Riley entertained herself by sticking her head out the window and letting her jowls flap around like laundry on a line and soon enough we were pulling into one of the hundreds of bare-bones seaside motels that road-trippers, parents, motorcyclists, and dog-owners adore.

-Around this time of year people around here say April showers bring May flowers.
-In Germany they say April does what it wants.
-But in my house there is scarcely time to notice the weather because April is busy.
-It’s my sister’s birthday and then my birthday and then my dad’s birthday and then my grandmothers – and somewhere in there is usually Easter – and then when we’re through all that it’s our wedding anniversary.
+Around this time of year, people around here say ‘April showers bring May flowers’.
+In Germany, they say ‘April does what it wants’.
+But in my house, there is scarcely time to notice the weather because April is busy!
+It’s my sister’s birthday and then my birthday and then my dad’s birthday and then my grandmother’s – and somewhere in there is usually Easter – and then when we’re through all that it’s our wedding anniversary.
 This year we upped the busyness by throwing in a trip to Salmon Arm to see Matt’s parents too.
 Today I had a nap.

 I’m still doing trash clean-up dives pretty regularly with my group (Divers for Cleaner Lakes and Oceans) and along with about 3000 lbs of garbage to date, we’re also raising awareness.
-Earlier this year the Coquitlam paper came to check us out and this month we were interviewed by a news crew and then for GreenPeace’s Mobilisation Lab blog.
+Earlier this year the Coquitlam paper came to check us out and this month we were interviewed by a news crew and for Greenpeace’s Mobilisation Lab blog.
 That feels pretty good, although it doesn’t quite compare to diving in Socorro.

-It’s pretty perfect timing because now that we’ve done all the travelling we had planned for this year, it’s time for the next adventure – our move to Seattle, slated July 1st.
+It’s pretty perfect timing because now that we’ve done all the travelling we had planned for this year, it’s time for the next adventure – our move to Seattle, slated for July 1st.
 We’ve dusted off our visa application from last year and re-engaged the immigration people so now I’m looking for a place to live and a place to work and people to connect with and diving / hiking / climbing / motorcycling groups to join…and of course planning our going away party.
-Stay tuned.

 What I’m reading and listening to: